horizon-research/CamJ/sim_core/README.md

 ## Analog Configuration

 Analog configuration starts from describing a set of analog arrays.
-In each analog array, users also need to define what analog components are inside.
+In each analog array, users then need to define what analog components are inside.
 Here, we show an example of defining an analog array:

 ```